Frequently Asked Questions

 What happens to the health insurance policy after a claim is filed?

-However, if you have opted for the reinstatement option, the sum insured of your policy will be reinstated to the same value.
-Of course, reinstatement features needs to be added to your policy by charging prorata premium.
+However, if you have opted for the reinstatement option, the sum insured of your policy will be restored to its original value (Rs.
+10 lakhs) after you make a claim.
+Of course, the reinstatement feature needs to be added to your policy by paying a pro-rata premium.

 What is Health Insurance?